streamingfast/dummy-blockchain/README.md

 # Dummy Chain

 This dummy "blockchain" serves as a demonstration on how to instrument node for the Firehose integration.
-Instrumenter, "DeepMind" is a part responsible for data extraction and could be turned on with an environment variable when running the chain process.
+Instrumentors, "firehose" is a part responsible for data extraction and could be turned on with an environment variable when running the chain process.

 ## Requirements

 - Go
-- Protobuf Tools

 ## Building

 Clone the repository: